 There is no general law that absolutely prohibits young people drinking alcohol.
 It is illegal in some circumstances, but not in others.

 But it is not illegal for a person under 18 years to consume alcohol in a private place—for example, at home or at a private barbecue or party.
-A person under 18 can also legally drink in a public place (provided they are not in a declared alcohol free zone), or in an unlicensed BYO restaurant, with the permission of and in the company of their parent or guardian.
+A person under 18 can also legally drink in a public place (provided it is not in a declared alcohol-free zone) or in an unlicensed (BYO) restaurant, with the permission of and in the company of their parent or guardian).

 It is legal to supply (but not sell) alcohol to a person under 18 provided the supply is done by the young person’s parent or guardian (or with their authorisation) and provided it is ‘consistent with the responsible supervision’ of the young person.
 Factors taken into account on that issue include the age of the young person, whether the person supplying the alcohol is intoxicated and the quantity and type of alcohol.
 It is illegal to supply alcohol to a person under 18 who is intoxicated, because that is not consistent ‘in any circumstances’ with responsible supervision.